 Snake Pass was a fine game offering some solid puzzles and a few hours of gameplay.
 There's also a time trial mode to play afterwards, but I was still wanting something more out of the game as it feels limited.
 It was still a quality time and I enjoyed the calming vibrant world that was present.
 The puzzles were all similar in nature, but unique enough to keep it a fresh experience on each of the limited levels.

-Review Done on Snake Pass for Xbox One
+Snake Pass Review on Xbox One

 Review Code Provided by Plan of Attack